luc4sdreyer/game-ai/README.txt

-Game AI tools for a generic game in node.js, including Minimax.
+Game AI tools and algorithms (like Minimax) for a generic game in node.js.
+Work in progress!